-Sarah has worked extensively as a freelance dance practitioner in Brighton and the South East, working for a range of organisations.
-She joined Bicycle Ballet in 2006 as a performer for their large-scale performance on Brighton seafront, and has continued in the capacity of performer, workshop leader, and later as assistant choreographer, enjoying national and international touring with the company.
+Prior to working in HE, Sarah worked extensively as a freelance dance practitioner in Brighton, London and the South East, working for a range of organisations.
+She joined Bicycle Ballet in 2006 as a performer for their large-scale performance on Brighton seafront, and continued in the capacity of performer, workshop leader, and later as assistant choreographer, enjoying national and international touring with the company.

-She has been an Animateur for Rambert Dance Company since 2007, delivering workshops, summer schools (Rambert School and Dance City) and larger projects for venues such as Ripon Cathedral and The Royal Festival Hall.
+She was an Animateur for Rambert Dance Company for eight years, delivering workshops, summer schools (Rambert School and Dance City) and larger projects for venues such as Ripon Cathedral and The Royal Festival Hall.

 In 2013 she co-founded the arts company Co.Here with composer Amy Mallet, and collaborated on two site-specific community projects, 'The Witchfinder Project', supported by Ipswich Borough Council and ACE, and 'The Unreturning', performed at Ipswich Museum.